 07/09/2020 > 22/10/2020 (13:00 Brussels time)

 25/06/2018 > 10/08/2018

-Loans are accessible to private sector companies (only).
-This private sector component of Wehubit is funded by BIO, the Belgian Investment Company for Developing Countries.
-Besides the guiding principles of the Wehubit program, the most important criteria to be eligible for a BIO loan are:
+Loans are accessible to private sector companies only.
+This component is implemented and funded by BIO, the Belgian Investment Company for Developing Countries.
+The most important criteria to be eligible for a BIO loan are: